ember-learn/ember-blog/content/the-ember-times-issue-206.md

 ## 🐹 Contributing to the Framework and the Community

-If you are looking for a way to start contributing to EmberJS, checkout the new [#new-contributors channel on Discord](https://discord.com/channels/480462759797063690/1131610462207873025).
-This channel is made for everyone who is looking for something to contribute on, and some guidance on how to get started.
-Does working on code feel a bit too overwheling you can always reach out to the [EmberTimes editors](https://discord.com/channels/480462759797063690/485450546887786506) to start writing for the [EmberTimes on GitHub](https://github.com/ember-learn/ember-blog/).
+If you are looking for a way to start contributing to EmberJS, check out the new [#new-contributors channel on Discord](https://discord.com/channels/480462759797063690/1131610462207873025).
+This channel is made for everyone who is looking for something to contribute to, and some guidance on how to get started.
+Does working on code feel a bit too overwhelming you can always reach out to the [EmberTimes editors](https://discord.com/channels/480462759797063690/485450546887786506) to start writing for the [EmberTimes on GitHub](https://github.com/ember-learn/ember-blog/).

 > Ember works best when we **all** participate - Mel Sumner